holisticinfosec/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

     <MItM box IP> dev eth0 lladdr <MItM box MAC> STALE
     <router IP> dev eth0 lladdr <MItM box MAC> REACHABLE

-Now on our MItM box, while our `arpspoof` continues to run, we [start Wireshark](https://blog.binarymist.net/2013/04/13/running-wireshark-as-non-root-user/) listening on our `eth0` interface or what ever interface you are bound to, and you can see that all packets that the web server is sending, we are intercepting and forwarding (routing) on to the gateway.
+Now on our MItM box, while our `arpspoof` continues to run, we [start Wireshark](https://blog.binarymist.net/2013/04/13/running-wireshark-as-non-root-user/) listening on our `eth0` interface or what ever interface you are bound to.
+You can see that all packets that the web server is sending, we are intercepting and forwarding (routing) on to the gateway.

-Now Wireshark clearly showed that the data was encrypted.
-I commented out the five TLS config lines in the `/etc/rsyslog.conf` file -> saved -> restarted rsyslog -> turned on “Plain text” in papertrail and could now see the messages in clear text.
-Now when I turned off “Plain text”, papertrail would no longer accept syslog events.
+Wireshark clearly showed that the data was encrypted.
+I commented out the five TLS config lines in the `/etc/rsyslog.conf` file then saved and restarted rsyslog.
+I turned on plain text in Papertrail and could now see the messages in clear text.
+When I turned off plain text, Papertrail would no longer accept syslog events.
 Excellent!

 One of the nice things about `arpspoof` is that it re-applies the original ARP mappings once it is done.

-You can also tell `arpspoof` to poison the routers ARP table.
-This way any traffic going to the web server via the router, not originating from the web server will be routed through our MItM box also.
+You can also tell `arpspoof` to poison the router's ARP table.
+This way any traffic going to the web server via the router, not originating from the web server, will be routed through our MItM box.

 Do not forget to revert the change to `/proc/sys/net/ipv4/ip_forward`.

 **Exporting Wireshark Capture**

-You can use the File->Save As… option here for a collection of output types, or the way I usually do it is:
+You can use the File->Save option here for a collection of output types.
+The way I usually do it is:

 1. First completely expand all the frames you want visible in your capture file
-2. File -> Export Packet Dissections -> as “Plain Text” file
+2. File -> Export Packet Dissections -> as a plain text file
-3. Check the “All packets” check-box
+3. Check the All Packets checkbox
-4. Check the “Packet summary line” check-box
+4. Check the Packet summary line checkbox
-5. Check the “Packet details:” check-box and the “As displayed”
+5. Check the Packet details check-box and the As displayed checkbox
 6. OK

-**Trouble-shooting Messages that papertrail Never Shows**
+**Trouble-shooting Messages that Papertrail Never Shows**

 A> To run rsyslogd in [debug](http://www.rsyslog.com/doc/v5-stable/troubleshooting/troubleshoot.html#debug-log)

 Check to see which arguments get passed into rsyslogd to run as a daemon in `/etc/init.d/rsyslog` and `/etc/default/rsyslog`.
-You will probably see a `RSYSLOGD_OPTIONS=""`.
+You will probably see `RSYSLOGD_OPTIONS=""`.
 There may be some arguments between the quotes.

 {linenos=off, lang=bash}
     sudo service rsyslog stop
     sudo /usr/sbin/rsyslogd [your options here] -dn >> ~/rsyslog-debug.log

-The debug log can be quite useful for trouble-shooting.
-Also keep your eye on the stderr as you can see if it is writing anything out (most system start-up scripts throw this away).
-Once you have finished collecting log: [CTRL]+[C]
+The debug log can be quite useful for troubleshooting.
+Also keep your eye on the stderr as you can see if it is writing anything out (most system startup scripts throw this away).
+Once you have finished collecting the log: [CTRL]+[C]

 {linenos=off, lang=bash}
     sudo service rsyslog start